Solve/Next

 Make Stuff / Bet Small

-Morning: Teams prototype their highest-confidence hypotheses—tangible artefacts presentable to real stakeholders the same afternoon.
-Afternoon: Teams present their small bets to a curated panel of Paris arts and culture stakeholders—a theatre intendant, a gallery director, a fashion editor, a young-audience representative.
+Morning: teams make their highest-confidence options tangible—artifacts a real stakeholder can react to the same afternoon.
+Afternoon: teams present their Small Bets to a curated panel of Paris arts and culture stakeholders—a theater intendant, a gallery director, a fashion editor, a young-audience voice.
 Real feedback.
-Facilitated debrief using the Think Wrong review protocol.
+Facilitated debrief.

 4.5